 The front-end part includes pre-amplifying and multiplexing electronics [], [], [], [].
 The purpose of the pre-amplifying electronics is to integrate and amplify the very low current output from the photodiode arrays.
 Usually the scintillator, photodiode array and front-end electronics are made into a detector board.
 After the pre-amplifying and multiplexing electronics, there is a part called DAS (Data Acquisition System).
 The DAS typically contains other amplifier stages, such as adjustable gain amplifiers and buffer amplifiers, which amplify the signal further until it is suitable for the A/D-conversion.
 The main function of the DAS is A/D-conversion of the signal.

-The control unit includes the control and digital signal processing electronics [].
-Usually the acquired data are transmitted to a normal host PC with dedicated DSP or FPGA boards for real-time processing.
-On one hand, the output data interface electronics may consist of USB 2.0, Ethernet or frame grabber interfaces, on another hand, the control interface may consist of RS-232, USB2.0 or Ethernet interfaces.
-This part controls the camera based on the data received from the computer.
-The data may include requests to calibrate, to grab an image, or to set the integration time variable etc. It may also contain calibration data or other settings.
-One of the control unit’s main functions is to provide the required timing signals for both the DAS and the output.

-The USB 2.0, Ethernet and frame grabber interfaces electronics take care of the communications between the X-ray line-scan camera and computer.
-The control unit transforms and buffers the data in order for frame grabber board, USB host or Ethernet client to be able to read it.
-RS-422 is usually chosen as the frame grabber interface standard.
+The Ethernet interfaces electronics take care of the communications between the X-ray line-scan camera and computer.
+The control unit transforms and buffers the data in order for Ethernet client to be able to read it.

 The mechanics include the metal enclosure, which also acts as the electromagnetic shielding [], X-ray beam collimator, X-ray entrance window, and the X-ray shielding for electronics.
 The enclosure may be sealed or include a fan for forced-air cooling.
 There are separate enclosures for the power supply and the detector.
 The control unit may also be in its own enclosure.
 Figure 2 shows an example of the X-ray line-scan camera’s mechanics.